OpenCageData/geosearch/BUILD.md

 - [yarn](https://yarnpkg.com/)
 - An [OpenCage geosearch](https://opencagedata.com/geosearch) key

-We would recommand to install globally `serve`.
+We would recommend to install globally `serve`.
 To serve the examples

 ```bash
 yarn global add serve